 - Remove Device: You can remove the device from the pairing list. - 2.
-Rename Device: You can rename the paired device. - 3.
-Incoming Security: Allows you to set permission before connecting an incoming device.

-- Service Discovery: Allows you to search for the services that the selected device supports. - Device Info: Shows the device information.
+Rename Device: You can rename the paired device. - Incoming Security: Allows you to set permission before connecting an incoming device. - 4.
+Service Discovery: Allows you to search for the services that the selected device supports. - Device Info: Shows the device information.

-NOTES While in the Bluetooth Menu, you can turn the Bluetooth functionality off by pressing the Left Select key Turn Off.
-Reversely, you can turn it on by pressing the Left Select key Turn On again.

-When connected with a Phone or PC supporting OPP, the following menus are possible:
+NOTES While in the Bluetooth Menu, you can turn the Bluetooth functionality off by pressing the Left Soft Key ■ [Turn Off].
+You can turn it on by pressing the Left Soft Key ■ [Turn On] again.
+When connected with a phone or PC supporting OPP, the following menus are possible:

-- Send Name Card: Allows my contact data to send other device up to 1000 Contacts. - Get Name Card: Allows you to pull name card of other device. - Exchange Name Card: Allows you to exchange the handset's name card with other device. - Send Calendar Event: Allows you to send Calendar events to other devices. - Send Picture: Allows you to send pictures to other devices.
+- Send Name Card: Allows my contact data to send other device up to 1000 Contacts. - Get Name Card: Allows you to pull name card of other device. - Exchange Name Card: Allows you to exchange the handset's name card with other device. - Send Calendar Event: Allows you to send Calendar events to other devices. - Send Picture: Allows you to send pictures. - · Send Video: Allows you to send videos.